hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 * number is any numeric value
 * location is lat, lon

-An attribute is defined, when applied its value is put next to the action's instantiated values (a token has a list of their attributes and current values)
+An attribute is defined with a starting value.
+When it is applied to a token type, and the type makes a token.
+Then the attribute's value can be used, unless overridden, and put on the token's live values.
+This value can be changed by any who can write to the token

 Starting out, the default value is used, if no default then null

 A new attribute can be made that has all the features of its parent, however any new things added to this will override the parent's